 Professor McGuire teaches courses on the U.S. Supreme Court and American constitutional law.
 His current research interests include the psychological influences on the justices’ decisions, content analysis of the Court’s written opinions, measuring the ideology of the Court’s case outcomes over time, and compliance with judicial policy.
-For the 2015-2016 year, he is serving as Chair of the Organized Section on Law and Courts of the American Political Science Association.

 Office Hours, Fall 2016